Freddie Francis: 1959–68 : British films

 He subsequently worked on such prestige British dramas such as Room at the Top (1959), Saturday Night and Sunday Morning (1960), Sons and Lovers (1960), and The Innocents (1961), which he regarded as one of the best films he shot.

 For his work on Jack Cardiff's Sons and Lovers he received his first Academy Award for Best Cinematography.
 The film depicts societal repression in a small coal-mining town during the early 1900s.
 In the 1961 article of American Cinematographer, the magazine praised his work by stating that the film has "unusual visual beauty and is marked by photographic ingenuity throughout that easily makes it one of the finest monochrome photographic achievements to come along in some time."
 Cinematographer John Bailey also praised his work saying, "Then I saw Sons and Lovers, and I was knocked out by the poetry and visual beauty of the film.
 The camerawork was unlike anything I had seen before in an English-language movie."

 He next collaborated with director Jack Clayton for the psychological drama film The Innocents starring Deborah Kerr.
 Francis worked with the CinemaScope aspect ratio.
 He used colour filters and used the lighting rig to create darkness consuming everything at the edge of the frame.
 Francis used deep focus and narrowly aimed the lighting towards the centre of the screen.
 Francis and Clayton framed the film in an unusually bold style, with characters prominent at the edge of the frame and their faces at the centre in profile in some sequences, which, again, created both a sense of intimacy and unease, based on the lack of balance in the image.
 For many of the interior night scenes, Francis painted the sides of the lenses with black paint to allow for a more intense, "elegiac" focus, and used candles custom-made with four to five wicks twined together to produce more light.

-Influential The New Yorker film critic Pauline Kael praised Francis for his work writing, "I don’t know where this cinematographer Freddie Francis sprang from.
+The New Yorker film critic Pauline Kael praised Francis for his work, writing: "I don't know where this cinematographer Freddie Francis sprang from.
 You may recall that in the last year just about every time a British movie is something to look at, it turns out to be his".